Northland green gecko: Captivity

-This species, like all the Naultinus species, is regarded as the Holy grail of Geckos among their keepers, often going for a large amount of money for a pair of lizards.
+The species N. grayii, like all the Naultinus species, is regarded as the "holy grail" of geckos among their keepers, often going for a large amount of money for a pair of lizards.
 Outside of its home range, it is most commonly kept in Europe where there are several keepers producing offspring, though still extremely rarely seen.

 In 2001 a German tourist was fined $12,000 for attempting to smuggle Northland green geckos out of the country in his underwear.